How Does Cremation Work? The Complete Step-by-Step Process Explained

 Cremation & ID verification

-When a body is received at a funeral home or crematory, it is an imperative step that a family member and ID tag identify the body.
-A form of a metal tag is generated, which remains with the body throughout the process.
-After the cremation, the metal ID tag is put with the cremated remains.
+When a body is received at a funeral home or crematory, it is imperative that a family member and an ID tag identify the body.

 Most funeral facilities use a project management system to track their cases and their current stage in the process.
 In some facilities, this may be as simple as a whiteboard and a case file system.